USEPA/WNTR/documentation/waternetworkmodel.rst

 .. literalinclude:: ../examples/water_network_model.py
    :lines: 4-18

-A water network model can also be created directly from an EPANET formatted water network model input file.
+A water network model can also be created directly from an EPANET INP file.
 EPANET features not supported by WNTR are printed to the screen.

 .. literalinclude:: ../examples/water_network_model.py